Is Your Arbitration Clause Enforceable?

 As EEOC Regional Lawyer Robert E. Wiesberg explained, “”When an employer forces all complaints about employment discrimination into confidential arbitration, it shields itself from federal oversight of its employment practices.
 This practice violates the law, and the EEOC will take action to deter further use of these types of overly broad arbitration agreements.”

 It is important for employers to understand that the Federal Arbitration Act does not provide blanket protection for arbitration clauses in employee contracts and handbook.
 If you are utilizing (or plan to utilize) arbitration clauses for your company, you may want to consult with an experienced labor lawyer to discuss its enforceability.
 Please contact us online or call our offices at (561) 653-0008.
-At Scott • Wagner and Associates., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.
+At Scott Law Team., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.

 - National Labor Relations Board